FLASH SALES: discover new special offers every week!

 Lanceolate leaves

-These leaves are very slender, shaped like a spearhead, and tapered at both ends.
-They are commonly found in Mediterranean garden species, among plants that have adapted to dry climates by reducing their foliar surface.
-Many trees or bushes feature leaves that are midway between lanceolate and oblong (like the holm oak).
+These leaves are very thin, lance-shaped, and tapered at both ends.
+They can be found, for example, in species of Mediterranean gardens, in plants that have adapted to dry climates by reducing their leaf surface area.
+Many trees or bushes exhibit leaves that are intermediate between lanceolate and oblong shapes (like the holm oak).

-Some examples: many willows (osier willow, corkscrew willow, weeping willow), olive tree, holm oak, sweet chestnut, as well as persicarias, etc.
+Some examples include many willows (basket willow, twisted willow, weeping willow), olive, holm oak, sweet chestnut, as well as persicarias, etc.

 lanceolate foliage example